Language

 II.
 What are the V0, V2, V3 forms of Break?
 The past tense of Break in English

 What is the past tense of Break?
 V0, V2, V3 are abbreviations for the base form, simple past, and past participle.
-Let's explore the V0, V2, and V3 forms of Break in the table below with PREP!
+These forms are essential for constructing different tenses, especially perfect and passive structures.

 Verb form